 For each available file in all present storages, there exists a corresponding database record in table "sys_file", which contains basic information about the file (name, path, size, etc.), and an additional record in table "sys_file_metadata", designed to hold a large variety of additional information about the file (metadata such as title, description, width, height, etc.).

-Although FAL is part of the TYPO3 CMS Core, there is a system extension called "filemetadata", which is not installed by default.
+Although FAL is part of the TYPO3 Core, there is a system extension called "filemetadata", which is not installed by default.
 It extends the "sys_file_metadata" table with fields such as copyright notice, author name, location, etc.

 Whenever a file is used - for example an image attached to a content element - a reference is created in the database between the file and the content element.
 This reference can hold additional information like an alternative title to use for this file just for this reference.

-This central reference table ("sys_file_reference") makes it easy to track every place where a file is used inside a TYPO3 CMS installation.
+This central reference table ("sys_file_reference") makes it easy to track every place where a file is used inside a TYPO3 installation.

 All these elements are explored in greater depth in the chapter about FAL components.